brandongallagher1999/1337x-Bot/README.md

 ## Description

-- Uses 1337x and Discord.JS (NodeJS) to create a bot that allows users to look up content such as Movies, Games and other content and returns them a revelant torrent with its respective magnet, name and image.
+- Uses 1337x and Discord.JS (NodeJS) to create a bot that allows users to look up content such as Movies, Games and other content and returns them a revelant torrent with its respective shortened magnet url, name, seeders and size.

 # Commands